infratographer/website/source/docs/docs/identity-and-access-management/tenancy.md

 ## Principles of Tenancy

-### Tenants are Isolated
+### Tenant Trees are Isolated

 Tenants provide isolated access to data.
-Access to data within a tenant needs to be explicitly granted.
+Access to data within a tenant tree needs to be explicitly granted.

 #### Rationale

-Tenant isolation allows for granular access control.
+Tenant isolation limits access privileges to data and control over resources managed by the ecosystem.

 #### Implications

-Access to a tenant does not imply access to child or parent tenants.
+Access to a parent tenant is not implied by granting access to a child tenant and access to one tenant does not imply access to other unrelated tenant trees.
+[Access granted to a parent tenant *does* imply granting access to child tenants](#tenant-permissions-are-inherited)

+### Tenant permissions are inherited

+Access granted on a tenant will be inherited by all subtenants.

+#### Rationale

+Inheriting access rights from the parent is more intuitive and fits better into existing authorization paradigms.

+#### Implication

+When access is granted to a tenant, that access will be granted to all subtenants of the tenant at the same level.
+Access cannot be limited to only one level unless the tenant has no children.
+In some cases, a flat tenant structure may be better serve isolation requirements.

 ### Tenants are Hierarchical